allen-uil/blog/index.md

-# allen uil's blog

-Welcome to Allen UIL's Blog, brought to you by Eric Yang and Warith Rahman :D
+# Welcome to Allen UIL's Blog, brought to you by Eric Yang and Warith Rahman :D
 {% assign posts = site.posts %}
 {%- if posts.size > 0 -%}
 	{%- if page.list_title -%}